 In 2007 he developed and led the Goodyear Eagle F1 Event in Gran Canaria.

-In 2008 he led the Pro7 expedition to the cold pole of the globe (Omijakon / Russia) and led since October 2008 the expedition “Paris / New York – Transcontinental”.
-The latter started in Europe and is performed exclusively by car.
+In 2008 he navigated the Pro7 expedition to the cold pole of the globe (Oimjakon / Russia), and also since October 2008 the expedition “Paris / New York – Transcontinental”.
+The latter started in Europe and was performed exclusively by car.
 In March 2010 the expedition accomplished to arrive at the Bering Strait / the end of Asia in Chukotka/Russia via the never-before driven southern route.

-2013 he guided already the third time successful a “cold pole expedition” to Omijakon, Russia.
-Sponsored by MDR, arte and Pro7, also adventure tours for motorbikes and 4x4 Pickups in Chile, Argentina and Iceland; led a scout expedition in South America and climbed both the San Francisco (6.018 meters above sea level) and the Ojos del Salado (6.893 meters above sea level).
+On behalf of MDR, arte and Pro7 in 2013 he successfully guided the third time a “cold pole expedition” to Oimjakon / Russia.
+As well as he carried out adventure tours for motorbikes and 4x4 Pickups in Chile, Argentina and Iceland; led a scout expedition in South America and climbed both the San Francisco (6,018 masl) and the Ojos del Salado (6,893 masl).

 2014 Matthias Jeschke and the Extrem Events team set a double world record.
-While the high altitude truck expedition the team managed to reach a height of 6.675 m.a.s.l. with a diesel powered truck of 11 tons, a height which no truck has ever reached before.
+While the high altitude truck expedition the team managed to reach an altitude of 6,675 masl with a diesel powered truck of 11 tons, an altitude which no truck has ever reached before.
 In the further process of the expedition, the team achieved additional pioneer work, explored the connection to the south side of the Ojos del Salado, which was seeked for many years and ascended a side peak of the volcano for the first time.